 Real Property: In the case of permanent injury to property, the measure of damages is the value of the property before the injury.
 City of Marion v.
 Taylor, 785 N.E.2d 663 (Ind.
 Ct.
 App.
 2003).
 A permanent injury is one in which the cost of restoration of the property to its pre-injury condition exceeds the market value of the real estate prior to injury.
 A temporary injury is one which is not defined as permanent.
 Neal v.
 Bullock, 538 N.E.2d 308 (Ind.
 Ct.
 App.
 1989).
 Damages for temporary or repairable injury are measured by the cost of the repair.
 After the plaintiff establishes the cost of repair, if the defendant wishes to characterize the damage as permanent rather than temporary, the defendant bears the burden of establishing the market value.
 City of Marion; General Outdoor Advertising Co. v.
 La Salle Realty Corp., 218 N.E.2d 141 (Ind.
 Ct.
 App.
 1966).
 Personal Property: Total Loss: Fair market value at the time property is destroyed.

-Personal Property: Total Loss: Fair market value at the time property is destroyed Ridenour v.
+Ridenour v.
 Furness, 546 N.E.2d 322 (Ind.
 Ct.
 App.
 1989).
+Indiana has long held that animals are personal property, and the fair market value of the animal at the time of loss is the appropriate basis for calculating damages.
+Liddle v.
+Clark, 107 N.E.3d 478 (Ind.
+App.
+Ct.
+2018).
 Partial Loss: Diminution in fair market value from immediately before to immediately after damage occurred.
 Wiese-GMC, Inc. v.
 Wells, 626 N.E.2d 595 (Ind.
 Ct.
 App.
 1993).
 The reduction in fair market value can be proved in one of three ways, depending on the circumstances: 1) by evidence of the fair market value before and the fair market value after the incident; or 2) by evidence of the cost of repair where repair will restore the personal property to its fair market value before the incident; or 3) by a combination of evidence of the cost of repair and evidence of the fair market value before the causative event and the fair market value after repair, where repair will not restore the item of personal property to its fair market value before the causative event.
 Wiese-GMC, Inc.